We enable every charity to value and use effective communications for a better world.

 More and better resources will be available to help charity communicators improve their skills and the impact of their work.

 Charities will have SMT/senior board representation from communications (i.e. an equal voice at the top table).

-- The planning and delivery of charities’ communications will take place in the context of an integrated brand and organisational framework.
+The planning and delivery of charities’ communications is aligned with their brand and organisational strategy.